Alios5/Rhythm-Sheet-Editor-Doc/docs/Guides.md

 # Create a project
-# Open a project that is not in recent projects
+# Load a project
-# Configure this sheet at project launch
+# Configure sheet at project launch
 # Create notes
 # Modify note creation keys
 # Moving on the sheet